The Retail Podcast by Vue.ai: Leaders In Retail | Insider Trends24 min readReading Time: 16 minutes

-On our newest episode of the Vue Podcast, we feature Cate Trotter, the Head of Trends at Insider Trends and the 26th most influential professional in global retail.
+On our newest episode of The Retail Podcast by Vue.ai, we feature Cate Trotter, the Head of Trends at Insider Trends and the 26th most influential professional in global retail.
 Cate was also named in LinkedIn’s top 12 Voices In The UK in 2012 and is regularly featured in Forbes and other business publications.
 Through her role at Insider Trends, Cate has helped some of the biggest brands in the world like Chanel, Marks & Spencer, LVMH, Galaries Lafayette, Nike, Clarks and Swarovski discover innovative ways of doing business and creating the best retail ecosystems.

-This podcast features a conversation with Cate around how she became a powerful retail voice that some of the best global brands trust immensely for their growth strategies, why technology is the biggest driving force for innovation, the brands she believes are WAY ahead of the curve (Hint: It’s a lifestyle, not even a brand anymore) and why she thinks “privacy” is a HUGE theme and a topic of concern for retailers in 2019.
-Tune in to The Vue Podcast to listen to her insightful conversation.
+Tune in to The Retail Podcast by Vue.ai to here the conversation with Cate around how she became a powerful retail voice that some of the best global brands trust immensely for their growth strategies, why technology is the biggest driving force for innovation, the brands she believes are WAY ahead of the curve (Hint: It’s a lifestyle, not even a brand anymore) and why she thinks “privacy” is a HUGE theme and a topic of concern for retailers in 2019.
+Tune in to The Vue Podcast to listen to her insightful coversation.

 Cate : Thank you very much.
 Hello!